Using the WYSIWYG Editor

 Storefront look different than the Editor?
-The WYSIWYG Editor does not take into account any CSS styling or scripts the Theme may apply.
-What you see in the editor is not always what you get on the storefront.
+The WYSIWYG Editor does not take into account any CSS styling or scripts the theme may apply to your content.
+What you see in the editor is not always how it appears on the storefront.
 To get it looking the way you want may require editing Stencil Theme files or customizing legacy Blueprint Template Files.

-Additionally, there are buttons for bulleted lists, numbered lists, indent, outdent, text color and hightlight color.
+Additionally, there are buttons for bulleted lists, numbered lists, indent, outdent, text color, and highlight color.

 Use Insert/Edit Image to include an image in the page content or description.

-Link to a remotely hosted image by entering its URL in Image URL.
+To link to a remotely hosted image, enter its URL in the Image URL field.

 Use Image from gallery to select an image that's been uploaded via the Image Manager.